Our Community Alarm scheme helps you stay at home if you are elderly or have a disability.

 How does the alarm work?

 You wear the alarm as a pendant your neck or on your wrist, so it’s with you at all times.
-When you press the alarm, it sends a signal down your telephone line and our operator picks up your call.
+When you press the alarm, it sends a call to the 24-hour monitoring centre where our operators picks up your call.

 If the situation is not an emergency, we will do all we can to help and advise.
 We may not always need to visit.